 In general, stimulants are used to treat the attention deficit present after traumatic brain injury.
-The primary side effects of the stimulants are nervousness, anxiety, restlessness, etc. On occasion patients may become psychotic as a result of treatment with these agents.
-There is ongoing debate about whether these agents lower the seizure threshold.
+The primary side effects of stimulants are nervousness, anxiety, restlessness, etc. On occasion, patients may become psychotic as a result of treatment with these agents.
+There is an ongoing debate about whether these agents lower the seizure threshold.

-Bromocriptine is a direct dopamine agonist.
+- Bromocriptine: Bromocriptine is a direct dopamine agonist.
 There is no literature to directly support its use as a stimulant in brain injury.
-However it is widely used clinically, particularly in lower level patients.
+However, it is widely used clinically, particularly in lower-level patients.
 It may also have an effect on the treatment of central fevers and dysautonomia.
 There has been some recent literature to suggest a role in the treatment of expressive aphasia.

 3. Seizure Medications

-The overall incident of post traumatic epilepsy is approximately 5%.
-There is little role for the use of prophylactic seizure medication (ie. treatment with seizure medications to prevent the development of epilepsy), beyond the first week of injury.
+The overall incidence of post-traumatic epilepsy is approximately 5%.
+There is little role for the use of prophylactic seizure medication (ie. treatment with seizure medications to prevent the development of epilepsy), beyond the first week of the injury.
 Some seizure medications may also exhibit behavioral effects.
 They may be particularly useful in patients with lower frustration tolerance, episodic dyscontrol syndrome or temporal lobe epilepsy.

-Valproic acid is used in the treatment of simple and complex absence seizures.
-Simple absence seizure is a very brief loss of consciousness or clouding of the sensorium.
+- Valproic Acid: Valproic acid is used in the treatment of simple and complex absence seizures.
+A simple absence seizure is a very brief loss of consciousness or clouding of the sensorium.

 4. Medications To Control Agitation/Restlessness/Anxiety

-There are a variety of anti-depressant medications which effect the serotonergic and epinephrinergic neurotransmitter systems.
+- Anti-depressant medications: There are a variety of anti-depressant medications that affect the serotonergic and epinephrinergic neurotransmitter systems.
 Depending on the agents selected, they may exhibit a stimulatory or a sedating effect.
 Sedating anti-depressants may be useful in improving agitation.
 Conversely, stimulating anti-depressants may be useful in controlling the behavior.
 In addition, sedating anti-depressants are sometimes used to encourage a normal sleep-wake cycle, which also helps to improve behavior.

-(Valium, Ativan).
-This class of medications have a profound effect on anxiety, restlessness and agitation.
-However they are quite sedating and usually avoided if possible.
+- Benzodiazepines: (Valium, Ativan).
+This class of medications has a profound effect on anxiety, restlessness, and agitation.
+However, they are quite sedating and usually avoided if possible.

 The Attorney’s Role